idg10/reactive/Rx.NET/Documentation/adr/0001-multi-platform-packaging.md

 There were other issues in practice.
 [Issue #305](https://github.com/dotnet/reactive/issues/305) shows one example of the baffling kinds of problems that could emerge.

 This led to the decision to restructure Rx so that it is all in a single DLL.
-This solved the problem described in #305: if Rx is just one DLL, you can't get into a situation in which different bits of Rx seem to disagree about which version is in use.
-There is only one bit of it.
+This solved the problem described in #305: if Rx is just one DLL, you can't get into a situation in which different bits of Rx seem to disagree about which Rx version is in use.
+If Rx is only one binary, then there's no scope for getting a mixture of versions.

 ### Revisiting the decisions in 2023